JohannesMP/com.johannesmp.blog/_posts/2017-02-19-understanding-symbolic-links.md

 note_prefix: Note
 note_body: >-
   This post is reference [for a
-  class](https://www.digipen.edu/coursecatalog/#CS261) and assumes some prior knowledge.
+  class](https://www.digipen.edu/coursecatalog/#CS261).
+It is assumed that you have a [basic grasp of Linux commands](http://linuxcommand.org/learning_the_shell.php) such as [apt-get](https://help.ubuntu.com/community/AptGet/Howto) and [linux file permissions](https://help.ubuntu.com/community/FilePermissions), as well as some of the [SSH workflow tips covered previously](http://blog.johannesmp.com/2017/02/11/ssh-workflow-tips/).
 ---

 ![](http://i.imgur.com/IKCybXy.png)

-{% include alert.html type="info" message="This post assumes you have a [basic grasp of Linux commands](http://linuxcommand.org/learning_the_shell.php) such as [apt-get](https://help.ubuntu.com/community/AptGet/Howto) and [linux file permissions](https://help.ubuntu.com/community/FilePermissions), as well as some of the [SSH workflow tips covered previously](http://blog.johannesmp.com/2017/02/11/ssh-workflow-tips/)." %}

 Symbolic links, or *"Symlinks"* are a fundamental part of the Linux toolbox.
 They allow you to make a file or folder accessible from another location as if by reference.